 - Ensure that your child with diabetes has a glucometer for school that is working and kept well stocked with strips.
-If you do not have insurance that covers a spare meter, you might wish to speak with the Customer Service people at the meter company with which you deal.
+If your insurance doesn’t cover a spare meter, ask the Customer Service people at the meter company with which you deal.
 They will often provide spare meters for such purposes.
 A pharmacist may also be able to help with this.

 Meeting with school staff

-When you sit down with school staff to discuss the needs of your child, you may also wish to provide the school and/or specific teachers with information both general to diabetes as well as specific guidelines for your child’s care.
-You can include a bright folder or duo-tang with a photo of your child with diabetes pasted on the cover and the pertinent information on the inside so that it is not lost in other paperwork.
+When you sit down with school staff to discuss the needs of your child, provide basic information on diabetes.
+Also have the specific guidelines for your child’s care.
+Place it in a bright folder or duo-tang with a photo of your child with diabetes on the cover and the pertinent information on the inside.
+This will help to ensure that it is not lost in other paperwork.

-This folder can then be available for supply teachers who will quickly be able to identify the child with diabetes in the class.
-For larger schools, a poster with your child’s photo again and information regarding his/her care may also be posted in the staff room so that all personnel are aware of the child and his/her diabetes care needs.
+This folder can also be available for supply teachers who will quickly be able to identify the child with diabetes in the class.
+For larger schools, a poster with your child’s photo again and information regarding his/her care may also be posted in the staff room.
+This way all personnel are aware of the child and his/her diabetes care needs.

 Get more tips on meeting with school staff in our ebook.

 Diabetes is one of the most common chronic illnesses found in school-aged children.
-Despite that, there is a huge need to ensure that your school district, your administrator, and your child’s teacher are comfortable and well educated in the care requirements that you and your diabetes care team have deemed appropriate.
+Sadly, there is still need to ensure that your school district, your administrator, and your child’s teacher are all comfortable and well educated in the care requirements that you and your diabetes care team have deemed appropriate.